SELab-2/OSOC-3/files/module_overview_backend.md

 ## database

-This module is used for all our database code
+This module is used for all of our database code.

-our costum code is find in ```enums.py``` and ```models.py```.
-The other scripts are for having our database up and running in our tests and production.
+Our custom code can be found in ```enums.py``` and ```models.py```.
+The other scripts are for having our database up and running our tests and production.

 ### enums.py

-Here are all our enums, it's used to not have a static table in our database.
+Here are all our enums, we use these so we don't have any static tables in our database.

 ### models.py